vyhuynh8/Calculator/README.md

 setup with everything you need.
 You login to them with your <code>nike</code>
 account, open up the terminal application and SSH into your <code>nike</code>
 account.

-Furthermore, we will track your progress using Git commit logs.
-You will be required to use Git for this project.
-A portion of your grade will be determined based on you and your partner's Git log.
-Please follow the directions outlined in the resources section carefully in order to make sure and your partner have this setup properly.

-### Some Pair Programming Guidelines

- * You and your partner should work together as much as possible, with the stipulation that at most 25% of your total time coding, testing, and debugging on the assignment can be done alone.

- * When the pair gets back together after either partner has worked on the code alone, review, line by line, the work done alone before doing any new work.
-This is really easy if each person maintains their own branch and commits as they work.

- * You and your partner should alternate driving and navigating, spending roughly equal amounts of time in each role.

- * After the project is completed, a pair programming survey will be made available for both partners to complete.

-### Suggestions

-I highly recommend that you follow the following workflow for development:

- * When working with your partner, work in the <code>master</code> branch.

- * Commit often using <code>git commit -am "place log message here"</code>.

- * Push your branches to GitHub often using <code>git push remote origin</code>.
-   You will need to follow the GitHub handout linked below in order for this to work correctly.

- * When working alone, use your own _personal_ branch, committing often.
-When you get back together with your partner, merge both personal branches into
-   <code>master</code> and review the commit log.
-Once you've fixed merge
-   conflicts, push your merged <code>master</code> branch to GitHub before continuing with your work.

-I know some of these suggestions sound like overkill, but they will make your life a lot easier if you learn how to take advantage of them properly.

 ## Project Description